 My name is Daniel Eskridge, and I’m an artist…at least I am some of the time.
 I have a day job as a software engineer.
 But in my spare time, I create art.

 I grew up in north Georgia in the metro Atlanta area, and I live there now, north of the city a bit.
-I’m in my mid-forties, married, and have three kids.
+I’m in my late forties, married, and have three kids.

-I’m a classically trained artist in such formats as drawing, painting, scupture and photography and have degrees in both art and computer science from the University of Georgia (Go Dawgs!).
+I’m a classically trained artist in such formats as drawing, painting, sculpture and photography and have degrees in both art and computer science from the University of Georgia (Go Dawgs!).

 For many years, I primarily did oil and acrylic paintings.
 However, being a software engineer by day, I’ve always been around computers and have was experimenting with digital as far back as the mid 1980’s.
 When my youngest son was born though, I decided to get the hazardous chemicals out of the house (which included all my oil paints), and I went all digital.